sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 You can unsubscribe to the SNS Topic at any time.

-Task 14: Check the resources in AWS Console
+Task 14: * Sign-in intp AWS management Open Console Check the resources in AWS Console
 Make sure you are in the US East (N. Virginia) us-east-1 Region.

 Navigate to EC2 by clicking on Services on the top, then click on EC2 in the Compute section.